 Finally, he has published numerous articles in specialized journals, as well as transcriptions for guitar works by Bach and Dowland while recently published his large volume on Fugue.

-Subject: "About the Chaconnes and The Chaconne"
+Lecture's subject: "About the Chaconnes and The Chaconne"